what-another-stupid-dimension/wasd/README.md

 To start development on wasd you need:

 - node
-- yarn

 ### Tests

 We are using Jest for testing.
-Run `yarn run test` for tests.
+Run `npm run test` for tests.
-This command is also available in every sub-package. `cd core/physics && yarn run test`
+This command is also available in every sub-package. `cd core/physics && npm run test`

 ### Linting

 For linting we are using eslint + prettier.
 Make sure to setup your IDE to run with prettier.
-`yarn run lint`
+`npm run lint`

 Or with fix flag:

-`yarn run lint:fix`
+`npm run lint:fix`

 ### Build Packages

-To guaranty a fresh build run `yarn run clean` before you run the building `yarn run build` command.
+To guaranty a fresh build run `npm run clean` before you run the building `npm run build` command.